andylvua/ext2-4_filesystem_reader/README.md

 > [!NOTE]
 >
 > Using the standard linked list directory format can become very slow once the number of files starts growing.
-> To improve performances in such a system, modern filesystems use the indexed directory format, which allow
+> To improve performance in such a system, modern filesystems use the indexed directory format, which allows
 > them to quickly locate the particular file searched.
 >
-> However, we decided to stick with the standard linked list directory format for 2 reasons:
+> However, we decided to stick with the standard linked list directory format for two reasons:
 > 1. It provides the most general approach to parsing the directory contents thanks to the backward compatibility.
 > That said, it requires a small amount of code to implement, therefore making the overall structure easier to understand.
 > 2. In any case, our implementation is only intended to be used for parsing the entire directory contents recursively,